thierry-martinez/clangml/README.md

 clangml's `configure` relies on `llvm-config` to find clang's library.
-By default, `llvm-config` is searched in PATH, or you may specify a path with `./configure --with-llvm-config=...'.
+By default, `llvm-config` is searched in PATH, or you may specify a path with `./configure --with-llvm-config=...`.

 clangml requires some dependencies:
 `opam install dune stdcompat ppx_deriving visitors`.